 A company's regulatory information should be listed on its website, detailing its trading name and FCA reference number (also called an FRN) - you can usually find this information by scrolling to the bottom of the company's website.

 Compare this information to what's listed on the FCA register.
 The authorisation a company needs can vary depending on the services its app provides, but most commonly it will be 'account information service providers' and/or 'payment initiation service providers'.

 2. Check openbanking.org.uk

 You can look through a list of approved providers at openbanking.org.uk if you want to double-check an app or service.

 Note that not all regulated apps will appear on this list, as some access open banking via another approved company.
 If this is the case, the details should also appear with other regulatory information on the company's website.

 3. Check your data permissions

 The information you share through open banking is protected by General Data Protection Regulation (GDPR) laws, which state that your personal data can only be used for the specific purposes you've approved, it cannot be shared or stored indefinitely, and you should be able to revoke your permission to use it at any time.

-Find out more: 50 ways to save money
+Find out more: best ways to save money